 Thankfully we’ve come full circle from the days of manually inserting coding into pages and most of the tags anyone would need to know for basic commenting or any manual edits are those that we used way back when.
 There’s no real need, at this level, for fancy scripts, tables, or anything else.
 Just the basics – links, images, underlining text, hyperlinking and similar – just want you need to get your content out there.

 We’ve created a basic HyperText Markup Language (HTML) cheat sheet covering the basics of text formatting and the insertion of graphics on various blogging and commenting platforms.
 Download & open it here and feel free to share with your peers (provided, of course, attribution remains intact).

 These few bits of code should get you off to a running start when it comes to formatting for the web.
-Let us know – what other formatting commands would interest you, or other Nitty Gritty tutorials would you find handy?

 Image courtesy Marjan Krebelj